Julian-Heng/BitBar-Scripts/README.md

 Displays memory usage in GiB, memory usage in MiB and swap usage.

 #### now-playing.sh
 Displays current song information as well as opening up iTunes or Spotify.
 Able to pause/play, skip to next track or previous track.
+Supports only cmus, iTunes and Spotify.
+If more than one application is open, it prioritises cmus, then iTunes, then Spotify.

 #### temp-stats.sh
 Displays current CPU temperature in celcius and in fahrenheit and fan speed.
 Requires [osx-cpu-temp](https://github.com/lavoiesl/osx-cpu-temp) to be installed in `/usr/local/bin` and [iStats](https://github.com/Chris911/iStats) for fan speed.